-I was pretty active with CS last summer in Budapest (pub crawls, cooking parties, etc.) And, should anyone desire information on travel, nomadic living or details on the places I've lived and visited, I'll share!
+I was pretty active with CS a few years ago in Budapest (pub crawls, cooking parties, etc.) And, should anyone desire information on travel, nomadic living or details on the places I've lived and visited, I'll share!
 Speaking of sharing, my online photo album is located at www.laptophobo.com.

 Got lots of 'em.
-People, and obviously travel, but I'm also an avid bicycle rider (from the mountains of Arizona to the streets of Bangkok), politics (but I'm not a politico), spirituality (non-religious kind) and conversation with interesting and alive folks such as yourself.
+People, and obviously travel, but I'm also a dedicated bicycle rider (from the mountains outside of Portland to the streets of Bangkok), politics (but I'm not a politico), spirituality (non-religious kind) and conversation with interesting and alive folks such as yourself.
 I'm an author (self-published) and voracious reader.
 Oh, and I like creative food, wine, craft beer, market places, books, and Chinese teas.
 Just about anything good!

 Music, Movies, and Books